striderwhite/pderas-tampermonkey-pr-script/README.md

 ## Limitations
 - The PR *MUST* refer to an issue by github linkage - for example by #1234 - the link must be "clickable"
-- This uses the title of the PR to fill in the description of what you track against, so title your PR's accordingly.
+- This uses the title of the PR to fill in the description of what you track against, so title your PRs accordingly.
 If you want a different message you'll have to modify it on the Harvest popup window.
 - Relies on specific query selectors - it is fragile
 - Doesn't support Chrome
 - Doesn't automate reviewing the code for you ;)